 While not as integral to your wedding as the reception venue or caterer, the hotel you choose for your wedding night plays a part in the overall experience of your special day.
-Of course, a comfortable bed, luxurious amenities, and top-notch service are important, but it's some of the other details that can actually have a bigger impact on your wedding day before and after the ceremony and reception.
+Of course, a comfortable bed, luxurious amenities, and top-notch service are important, but it's some of the other details that can actually have a bigger impact on your wedding day, before and after the ceremony and reception.
 Here are a few things you should think about when selecting the perfect place to lay your head after you've said "I do."

 Many hotels will offer the bride and groom a free night, discount, or upgrade if they fill a certain number of rooms with their guests.
 If the hotel doesn't offer, it's worth asking.
-If you're blocking off a lot of rooms or staying at a time when the hotel is less busy the hotel might be willing to sweeten the pot to ensure you book there.
+If you're blocking off a lot of rooms or staying at a time when the hotel is less busy, the hotel might be willing to sweeten the pot to ensure you book there.

 If you're planning to have your whole entourage get prepped in the bridal suite, make sure you won't be overcrowded in a tiny room.
 At the very least, make sure there's plenty of counter space, multiple electrical outlets, and large mirrors.
-And if the hotel is older, double check that there's AC; the more bodies in the room, the hotter it will be.
+And if the hotel is older, double-check that there's AC; the more bodies in the room, the hotter it will be.

 No couple wants to be stuck in traffic on their wedding day or spend a bunch of time in the car at the end of a long, exciting day.
 Consider how far the hotel is to where the ceremony and reception will take place, how bad traffic will likely be at the times you'll be commuting, and what kind of transport is available in case you don't want to drive yourself.
 Consider your budget as well; a closer hotel can save you money by eliminating the need for a limo or other transportation.

 Many brides and grooms rush off to the airport or to a day-after brunch the morning after they say "I do," but if you've got nothing to do but relax, make sure that the hotel's policies will allow it.
-Find out what time check-out is and see if hotel policy allows you to stay a little longer.
+Find out what time check-out is and see if the hotel policy allows you to stay a little longer.

-Is there transport to the airport?
+Is There Transport to the Airport?

 If you have an early-morning flight and your relatives aren't exactly volunteering to wake up at dawn post-party and drive you to the airport, it's worth inquiring if the hotel has a shuttle to the airport.
 Even if it comes at a fee, it's likely cheaper than a cab—and your guests get to sleep in.

-Is there a safe?
+Is There a Safe?